duggabe/gr-control/README.md

 This package contains GNU Radio flowgraphs for transmitters and receivers.
 They work in conjunction with the station control module which contains USRP source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.

+This is a modular design allowing various transmit and receive programs to operate with a common station control program.
+It is a "plug and play" concept.

-The package uses three separate processes.
-They can all be on the same computer or on two or three separate computers as the user sees fit.
-It has been tested with GNU Radio version 3.9.0.RC0.
+The package uses three separate processes which **run concurrently:** station control, a receiver, and a transmitter.
+They all can be on the same computer or on two or three separate computers according to the users needs.
+It has been tested with GNU Radio version 3.9.0.RC0, but can be adapted to 3.8 versions.

 ## Installation

+**IMPORTANT NOTES:**

+* These instructions are written for a Linux OS.
+Similar commands work for Mac and Windows.
+* Use the `clone` command rather than downloading a Zip file.

 See [What is GNU Radio?](https://wiki.gnuradio.org/index.php/What_is_GNU_Radio%3F) and [Installing GNU Radio](https://wiki.gnuradio.org/index.php/InstallingGR) for background information.

-Note: These instructions are written for a Linux OS.
-Similar commands work for Mac and Windows.

 1. Open a terminal window.
 2. Change to the home directory.